Viceroy's commissioned officer: Ranks and appointments

 As a company commander a Subadar was roughly equivalent to a native Infantry 'Captain'.
 Nonetheless, in World War I, he was classified as native 'Lieutenant' but remained in the position of company commander.
 In result, there was no equivalent rank for a native 'Captain' in the Indian native Infantry etc. at that time.

+Until May 1819, in the Madras Army Native Foot Artillery the Subedars of the lascars (servants or hands, analogous to the matrosses in British artillery) were called Syrang and the Jemadars were designated 1st Tindal (while Havildar ranked as 2nd Tindals), in order to distinguish them from the native officers of native artillerymen (golundauze).
+In the Bengal (Native) Artillery of the late 18th century, in each company some 500 lascars were employed for the more menial duties (pointing and loading was spared to European artillerymen).
+The lascars were supervised by 10 Serangs and 40 Tindals.
+It is unclear whether the same procedure was followed with the Sirdars 1st and 2nd class of Gun Drivers, Miners and Syces (native stable-helpers and grooms in artillery and cavalry).

 There was only one Rissaldar-Major or Subadar-Major per regiment.
 The latter was established between 1817 and 1819 in the Bengal Army resp. the Madras Army.
 In 1825, the equivalent rank of Risaldar-Major was adopted by all Presidency armies.
 Both ranks would serve as a representative of their people to British officers, but could also command independent companies resp. troops of irregular regiments.
 While providing guidance to inexperienced British subalterns, they also discussed major issues concerning the Indian soldiers of all ranks with the Colonel (Infantry) or Commandant (Cavalry).
 Rissaldar-Majors or Subadar-Majors could be appointed Native A.-D.-C. to the Viceroy or the Governor of their British India Province.

-Beginning from 1903, there were also six (four from 1904) King's Indian Orderly Officers (KIOO), chosen each year to serve as the King's honourary bodyguard in the United Kingdom.
+Beginning from 1903, there were also six (four from 1904) King's Indian Orderly Officers (KIOO), chosen each year to serve as the King's honorary bodyguard in the United Kingdom.
 They were appointed regardless of their specific ranks.

 In the Indian cavalry existed the appointment of Woordie-Major.
 He was the assistant to the British adjudant.
 Usually, a capable Ressaidar, Jemadar or Naib Risaldar (brevet Risaldar, in the Bombay cavalry only) was promoted to this position, then ranking above his substantive rank.
 The Naib Risaldar (also spelled Naib Ressaldar) ranked below Ressaidar and above Jemadar, but was roughly equivalent with the latter.
 The rank was abolished in 1865.

 The VCO's status could be bolstered by honorary promotions, e.g. a Rissaldar-Major could held the honorary rank of Captain simultaneously, or a Jemadar was awarded by the honorary rank of Second Lieutenant.
 A custom often practised on retirement, but not exclusively.
 An honorary rank was not only a distinction but had the financial benefit of doubling the pension to be received by the retiring Indian officer.